 The mosquitoes were dreadful, the route steep and unmarked, and the rainforest uncomfortably dense – but there was triumph in this morning’s message about a recent trip to the top of Mount Elliot, a high, isolated peak south of Townsville.
 The trio of birdwatchers had found display courts of tooth-billed bowerbirds, an upland species at risk from rising temperatures.
 The expedition also completed the first comprehensive survey of the species, documenting the location of 650 active courts.

 Dom Chaplin and his friends are not professional scientists or conservation managers.
 Rather, they are part of the multilayered community commitment to nature that makes all threatened species conservation possible.

 Such support takes many forms.
 Dom and his friends may have more energy and endurance than most, but they are not alone.
 Many enthusiastic volunteers contribute to surveys and monitoring.
 Birdwatchers are probably the best organised group, with BirdLife Australia and other platforms providing a ready means of assembling observations.
-However, knowledge of the rarest fish and reptiles described in Issue 17 of Science for Saving Species (page 6 and page 16) would be far less complete but for the contributions of volunteer naturalists.
+However, knowledge of the rarest fish and reptiles described in Issue 17 of Science for Saving Species would be far less complete but for the contributions of volunteer naturalists.
 In a similar exercise on butterflies, nearly every expert was an amateur naturalist with a passion for their subject and an extraordinary level of expertise in butterfly natural history.